Last Updated: October 18, 2020

 To analyze use of the relevant ad, site, game, product, or software; test changes and improvements; to personalize your experiences, and; to identify and suggest connections with other Users;

 To permit gameplayers wishing to play connected games to be matched with other players in our Multiplay or other connected games services;

-To perform analytics and research aimed at improving the accuracy, effectiveness, usability, or popularity of products and services that Unity and Developers provide;
+To perform analytics and research aimed at improving the accuracy, effectiveness, usability, or popularity of website(s), products and services that Unity and Developers provide;

 To create and share statistics and reports regarding aggregate usage of Unity-powered apps;